kumarikandam/trapcss/README.md

 `trapcss` removes unused selectors from CSS files to achieve maximum optimisation.
 Can be used as an API function or with CLI.

-It is is a [fork](https://github.com/leeoniya/dropcss) which is _"An exceptionally fast, thorough and tiny unused-CSS cleaner"_, but has a binary and has been optimised with Closure Compiler.
+It is a [fork](https://github.com/leeoniya/dropcss) which is _"An exceptionally fast, thorough and tiny unused-CSS cleaner"_, but has a binary and has been optimised with Closure Compiler.

 ```sh
 yarn add trapcss